nicholasdille/container-slides/160_gitlab_ci/120_templates/slides.md

 - The same `.gitlab-ci.yml`
 - Files in the same repository
-- Files in othe repositories of the same instance
+- Files in other repositories of the same instance
-- Remote locations
+- Remote locations (only unauthenticated)

 See also the development guide for templates [](https://docs.gitlab.com/ee/development/cicd/templates.html)